mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 ### Generate Keypoints

-Our implemented is based on the keypoints, these keypoints had been extracted using OpenPose : https://github.com/CMU-Perceptual-Computing-Lab/openpose
+Our implementation is based on  keypoints, these keypoints had been extracted using OpenPose : https://github.com/CMU-Perceptual-Computing-Lab/openpose

 ```
   - keypoints/